atavares2002/atavares2002/README.md

 - 👋 Hi, I’m @atavares2002
 - 👀 I’m interested in UX Design, Front End Development and Marketing Automation
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Front End and Wordpress Projects
 - 📫 How to reach me at [https://atavares.com](https://atavares.com)

 <!---